How To Make Perfect Pie Crust

 1 tablespoon heavy cream, half & half, or milk

 1 large egg yolk

-cream and egg yolk together.
+In a small bowl, beat cream and egg yolk together.
 Using a pastry brush, brush the surface of the top pie crust.
 Bake according to your recipe.

 NOTE: My mother also uses just cream or milk on the top crust.

 Cool baked pies on a wire rack set on the counter.
 The rack allows air to circulate under the pie, preventing it from becoming soggy from the steam remaining it in.

 Storing Prepared Pie Dough:

 Pie dough may be refrigerated for up to 2 days.
 Frozen, up to 3 months.